1. Becoming a carry-on traveler requires sacrifice. Am I willing to sacrifice?

 2. Am I able to make the time committment?

-I wish I could just tell you that the minute you decide to travel lighter, you’ll just blink your eyes and instantly transform into a carry-on traveler.
-That you could pack perfectly for every occasion and be off to some far away land without any forethought.
+Becoming a carry-on traveler isn’t a matter of just blinking your eyes and poof – it’s a done deal.
+I wish I could tell you that you could pack perfectly for every occasion and be off to some far away land without any forethought.
 But, I can’t.

 It’s not quite as easy as throwing everything you own (plus the kitchen sink) into your suitcase anymore.
 That would be too easy.
 But nothing worthwhile comes without its challenges.